wp-plugins/wp-power-stats/readme.txt

 == Description ==

+One click install to have an insight about your wordpress site's visitors.

-This plugin gives you a quick glance at your site's visitors, page views and other aspects of your visitors.
+This easy to use plugin gives you a quick glance at your visitors's time of visits, browser, operating system and much more.

 == Installation ==